Some Fock spaces with depth two action: Generating functions

 \subsection{Matricial generating functions}

-In this section, we will explore a means of recovering the multi-variable polynomials $\{W(u_n, ..., u_m)\}$ for $n \leq m$ and $\{u_n\}_{n=1}^\infty$ a sequence in $\mc{B}$.
-Rather than attempt to directly treat their generating function, we instead can compute the following matrix $W$ which will contain the polynomials arranged so that the diagonal $n$ places to the right of the main diagonal will contain all those with degree $n$.
+In this section, we will explore a means of recovering the multi-variable polynomials $\{W(u_n, ..., u_m) : 1 \leq n \leq m < \infty \}$ for a sequence $\{u_i : i \in \mf{N}\}$ in $\mc{B}$.
+Rather than trying to form their generating function as a power series, we will organize these polynomials into an infinite matrix.
+In the next section, this matrix will be identified with a bounded operator.
 In the following proposition, $\mc{L}(\ell^2)$ denotes the algebra of linear (not necessarily bounded) operators, and $\set{E_{ij}}$ are the standard matrix units in it.